atomisthq/docs/docs/user/admin/integrations/supported-integrations.md

-Atomist isn't designed to replace your CI service; rather, the goal of the SDM is to enhance all of your existing pipelines and policies through additional automation.
+The goal of the SDM is to enhance all of your existing pipelines and policies through additional automation.
 It does so by receives and reacting to events from many systems, including version control, CI systems, Slack, and more.

 Atomist comes with plugins that make use of the native integration technology for each platform or